neha-kay/Kiko-plus/_posts/2015-06-02-beginners-guide-to-couchsurfing.md

 ---
 layout: post
-title: The Beginner's Guide to Couchsurfing - How to Couchsurf & Not Get Killed
+title: "The Beginner's Guide to Couchsurfing - How to Couchsurf & Not Get Killed"
-description: A multi-part guide on how to Couchsurf.
+description: "A multi-part guide on how to Couchsurf."
 date: 2015-06-02
 tags: [guides, travel - couchsurfing]
 comments: true